Small Business Owner, SMC Coach Gullickson Reflects on Importance of Co-curricular Activities and Making a Daily Difference

 “This community’s willingness to give of themselves for the greater good of the Zephyr community is what I think really sets them apart,” Brian said.
 “I have yet to run into anybody that you ever hear a ‘no’ out of.
 Everyone is always willing to help wherever they can to make things better.”

-As a hole sponsor and supporter of the upcoming Greater Zephyrs Open, Brian says the event is a perfect example of the school community coming together to support students.
+As a hole sponsor and supporter of the Greater Zephyrs Open earlier this month, Brian says the event is a perfect example of the school community coming together to support students.
 He emphasized how important it is that students understand how blessed they are to attend or have attended SMC.

 “I hope that the kids that go to SMC, whether it’s one year after graduation or 40 years after graduation, will have a moment where they look back and say to themselves, ‘I’m really glad I was in a faith-based education system.’
 You suddenly wake up one day and realize how incredibly blessed you are to have this environment to help you grow,” Brian said.